edwarddjss/Bilingual-ABC/README.md

 # Bilingual ABC

-An interactive alphabet learning app for toddlers (ages 1-3) featuring English and Brazilian Portuguese.
+An interactive alphabet learning app for toddlers featuring English and Brazilian Portuguese.

 ## Features